spack/spack/lib/spack/docs/workflows.rst

    latest *officially released* version.

 #.
 As of August 31, the upstream project still had not made a new
-   release with the bugfix.
-In the meantime, Spack-built ``py-proj`` provides the bugfix needed by packages depending on it.
+   release with the bug fix.
+In the meantime, Spack-built ``py-proj`` provides the bug fix needed by packages depending on it.
 As long as this works, there is no particular need for the upstream project to make a new official release.

 #.
 If the upstream project releases a new official version with the
-   bugfix, then the unofficial ``version()`` line should be removed from the Spack package.
+   bug fix, then the unofficial ``version()`` line should be removed from the Spack package.

 ^^^^^^^
 Patches
 ^^^^^^^

-Spack's source patching mechanism provides another way to fix bugs in upstream projects.
-This has advantages and disadvantages compared to the procedures above.
+Spack's source-patching mechanism provides another way to fix bugs in upstream projects.
+This has advantages and disadvantages.

 Advantages:

  1. It can fix bugs in existing released versions, and (probably) future releases as well.

- 2. It is lightweight, does not require a new fork to be set up.
+ 2. It is lightweight and does not require a new fork to be set up.

 Disadvantages:

- 1. It is harder to develop and debug a patch, vs. a branch in a repository.
-The user loses the automation provided by version control systems.
+ 1. It is harder to develop and debug a patch vs. a branch in a repository.
+The user loses the automation provided by version-control systems.

- 2. Although patches of a few lines work OK, large patch files can be hard to create and maintain.
+ 2. Although patches of a few lines work fine, large patch files can be hard to create and maintain.